nvmmonkey/grpc-sub/README.md

 ## Notes

-- The monitor uses `CONFIRMED` commitment level for reliable transaction data
+- The monitor uses `PROCESSED` commitment level for faster updates
 - Failed transactions are also captured and displayed
 - The monitor excludes vote transactions to reduce noise
+- Signer filtering only matches actual transaction signers, not just accounts included in the transaction